ttulttul/ComfyUI-Iterative-Mixer/README.md

 - **perlin_mode**: used with the `euler_perlin` sampler option above, this selects between different perlin noise blending modes; if I have time, I'll write some documentation to describe precisely what these modes do
 - **perlin_strength**: a metric that controls the amount of perlin noise operations that take place during sampling
 - **perlin_scale**: this controls the blobby-ness of the perlin noise; values near 1.0 are close to pure noise where as values close to 100.0 result in huge blobs taking up nearly the entire area
+- **rewind**: (very **experimental**) this causes the sampler to renoise and rewind to 50% of the steps and run forward again, then go back to 75%, etc.. to re-target the model

 ### IterativeMixingScheduler: